-When you chat with us online or call us, our admissions coordinators gather information in order to provide you with a confidential assessment.
+That’s why our admissions coordinators gather information in order to provide you with a free, confidential assessment.
 They do this so that they can gain context for your situation and find out what your specific needs are.

-Here are some of the things that influence treatment costs:
+Here are just a few of the other things that influence treatment costs: